Introduction to code review

 To get started, don't focus on finding vulnerabilities, try to find weaknesses, some thoughts to keep in mind are:

 Then, try to see if these weaknesses can become vulnerabilities.
-Either on their own or by combining them.
+Either on their own or by chaining them.

-The application is a straightforward application with a dozen security issues.
+The application is straightforward and has a dozen security issues.
 As a user, you can only:

 git clone https://github.com/PentesterLab/cr